slomo/compil/doc/language_reference.rst

 Names bindings through let
 --------------------------

 The ``let`` expression allows to introduce new names into an expression.
-It expects tow
-arguments: A list of bindings and an expression (it would make sense to use the bindings in that expression).
+It expects two arguments: a list of bindings and an expression.
+(It makes sense to use the bindings in that expression.)

 ::